TYPO3GmbH/site-intercept/README.md

 -   GitWrapper/ contains helper classes for details with managing git repositories via PHP.
     This is used for the github pull request to gerrit service, and by the sub tree split worker.
 -   Migrations/ contains doctrine database migration classes.
--   Monolog/ contains helper classes for logging data to graylog
 -   Repository/ contains doctrine orm repositories
 -   Service/ contains classes doing the heavy lifting, usually calling Client/ objects and returning Extractor/ objects